tmdunster/Brannan-Meijer/README.md

 # Brannan-Meijer

-Maple source code and animations for Brannan-Meijer paper
+Maple source code and animations for the paper *The general Brannan coefficient conjecture II: Meijer function approximations*.

-## Files and animations
+## Contents

-Numerical infimum checks are available in the [`infima`](infima/) directory.
-These Maple source files correspond to the numerical lower-bound verifications used in the paper.
+- [`infima`](infima/) contains the Maple source files for the numerical infimum checks used in the paper.

-Animated versions of the figures will be added here in due course.
+- [`animations`](animations/) contains animated versions of the plotted surfaces.